 It is vital to regularly inspect plants for signs of pests such as spider mites or diseases such as mildew.
 Early prevention can save a crop.

-Choosing productive strains
+Choosing productive varieties

-How to put into bloom indoors?
+How to make it bloom indoors?

 Cannabis is a photoperiodic plant, which means that its flowering cycle is influenced by light.
 Indoors, the grower has total control over this aspect.